 The TrustFactory Policy Authority determines the suitability and applicability of this CPS and the conformance of this CPS to the TrustFactory CP based on the results and recommendations received from a Qualified Auditor.
+The Policy Authority approves this CPS.

 1.5.4 CPS Approval Procedures